 Skin cancer affecting the genitals is rare but can occur due to UV rays, or more often be associated with viral infection, or skin conditions which increase risk.
 You may see non healing red areas, or sores, pigment changes, moles, warts, or other lesions.

-Any of these symptoms need to be investigated promptly.
+Any of these symptoms need to be investigated promptly by a specialist.
 Treatment is effective and in a good percentage of cases non invasive but for such an important part of the body, delay is not a good option.

 Consultation & Investigation

 Consultants at our London genital skin cancer clinic can provide a thorough, confidential assessment.
-Through their experience, the benefits of a multidisciplinary team and by using the latest skin surface microscopy.
+Through their experience, the benefits of a multidisciplinary team and by using the latest diagnostic equipment.

 We naturally need to know the nature of a problem and any penetration into other areas of the body.
 This is not common in early stage cases, in depth diagnosis is simply there to ensure our patients receive optimal treatment.

 Penile Cancer Treatment

 In addition to the symptoms mentioned above, you may see skin thickening, a discharge, or bleeding, or other fresh growths.
 Although in the majority of cases, penile skin cancer is quite painless.

 For early stage skin cancers, non invasive treatments such as laser surgery, photodynamic therapy, even specialist creams can bring a permanent cure.
 More serious issues are also able to be effectively treated.

 Where surgery is needed, Mohs surgery is the most advanced form of skin cancer surgery.
-Valuable in genital skin cancer, where conservation of healthy tissue is so important for cosmetic and functional reasons.
+Often helpful in genital skin cancer, where conservation of healthy tissue is so important for cosmetic and functional reasons.

 Vulval Cancer Treatment

 Vulval skin cancer can occur on any part of the female external genitals, most often on the inner edges of the labia.
 The condition is more common in later years and may follow other infections, such as lichen sclerosus, or lichen planus.

 Again, treatment for vulval skin cancer follows the path of many other types, according to seriousness.
 Laser surgery, photodynamic therapy, or specialist surgery are proven options.